University of Minnesota: St. Paul

-The St. Paul campus is in the city of Falcon Heights, about 3 mi from the Minneapolis campus.
-The default place name for the ZIP code serving the campus is "St. Paul", but "Falcon Heights" is also recognized for use in the street addresses of all campus buildings.
+The St. Paul campus is by St. Paul and the suburb of Falcon Heights, about 3 mi from the Minneapolis campus.
+The default place name for the ZIP code serving the campus is "St. Paul."
 The College of Food, Agricultural and Natural Resource Sciences, including the University of Minnesota Food Industry Center and many other disciplines from social sciences to vocational education, are on this campus.
 It also includes the College of Continuing and Professional Studies, College of Veterinary Medicine, and College of Biological Sciences.

 The extensive lawns, flowers, trees, and surrounding University research farm plots create a greener and quieter campus.
 It has a grassy mall of its own and can be a bit of a retreat from the more urban Minneapolis campus.
 Prominent on this campus is Bailey Hall, the St. Paul campus' only residence hall.
 Campus Connector buses run every five minutes on weekdays when school is in session, and every 20 minutes on weekends, allowing students easy access to both campuses.

 The Continuing Education and Conference Center, which serves over 20,000 conference attendees per year, is also on the St. Paul campus.

 The St. Paul campus is home to the College of Design's Department of Design, Housing, and Apparel (DHA).
 Located in McNeal Hall, DHA includes the departmental disciplines of apparel design, graphic design, housing studies, interior design, and retail merchandising.
-McNeal Hall is also the home to the University's Goldstein Museum of Design.
+McNeal Hall, named for Wylle B. McNeal, the third head of home economics at Minnesota, is also the home to the university's Goldstein Museum of Design.

 The St. Paul campus is known to University students and staff for the Meat and Dairy Salesroom, which sells animal food products (such as ice cream, cheese, and meat) produced in the university's state-certified pilot plant by students, faculty and staff.

 The St. Paul campus borders the Minnesota State Fairgrounds, which hosts the largest state fair in the United States by daily attendance.
 The fair lasts 12 days, from late August through Labor Day.
 The grounds also serve a variety of functions during the rest of the year.

 Although the Falcon Heights area code is 651, the university telephone system trunk lines use Minneapolis exchanges and its 612 area code.